 With the ball at his feet, he can be a little bit untidy.
 However, his directness constantly puts defenders into stressful situations where they are in danger of giving away penalties.
 His excellent agility when moving at speed makes it very difficult to tackle him cleanly.

 Madueke made it abundantly clear with his straight-line dynamism, strong ball-carrying ability for his age and ability to turn ball dominance into tangible opportunities that he was ready for first-team football.

-Under Roger Schmidt, Madueke has been used as a right-sided forward or right-winger, often from the substitutes’ bench to accentuate his outstanding physical attributes.
+At PSV, Madueke has been used as a right-sided forward or right-winger, often from the substitutes’ bench to accentuate his outstanding physical attributes.

 He has high-level potential as a dribbler, makes smart decisions which often end in goals or assists and has strong command over his technical ability even when moving at pace.
 Combined with his natural athleticism, Madueke has the potential to play multiple positions and in multiple setups, although against high-lines he will naturally be most devastating.